mm80843/T3.5/docs/Article/PBN__Article_151.md

 * [Neighbourhood Hygiene Measures](https://github.com/mm80843/T3.5/blob/main/docs/Mitigation/PBN__Mitigation_144.md)
 * [Social Distancing Guidelines](https://github.com/mm80843/T3.5/blob/main/docs/Mitigation/PBN__Mitigation_145.md)

-## Property: has_ArticleYear

-2020

-## Property: has_ArticleLLMShortSummary
+## Benefits listed in this article

+* [Improved indoor environment quality](https://github.com/mm80843/T3.5/blob/main/docs/Benef/PBN__Benef_758.md)
+* [Increased natural light in built environment](https://github.com/mm80843/T3.5/blob/main/docs/Benef/PBN__Benef_759.md)
+* [Isolation spaces in built environment](https://github.com/mm80843/T3.5/blob/main/docs/Benef/PBN__Benef_760.md)
+* [Open relaxation spaces in built environment](https://github.com/mm80843/T3.5/blob/main/docs/Benef/PBN__Benef_761.md)
+* [Reduced transmission risk in neighbourhood](https://github.com/mm80843/T3.5/blob/main/docs/Benef/PBN__Benef_762.md)

+## Short summary of the article

 This study focuses on the impact of the built environment on the transmission risk of COVID-19.
 The built environment refers to the human-made structures and surroundings where people live and work.
 The study emphasizes the importance of a healthy environment and healthy buildings in promoting the well-being and health of individuals.
 It discusses the relationship between past pandemics and the built environment, highlighting the role of lifestyle and built environments in controlling the spread of infectious diseases.
 The study also examines the hygienic solutions of built forms, including personal hygiene, proper ventilation, and lighting.
 It proposes adaptive design interventions in the built environment to mitigate the transmission risk, such as creating shared workplaces, isolation spaces, and open relaxation spaces.
 The study emphasizes the need for proper hygiene maintenance in the built environment and the importance of community control to reduce transmission risks.
 Overall, this research provides actionable guidance for decision-makers and occupants in minimizing the transmission of infectious diseases like COVID-19 in the built environment.

-## Property: has_ArticleTitle

-Adaptive Design of the Built Environment to Mitigate the Transmission Risk of COVID-19

-## Property: has_BenefInArticle

-* [Improved indoor environment quality](https://github.com/mm80843/T3.5/blob/main/docs/Benef/PBN__Benef_758.md)
-* [Increased natural light in built environment](https://github.com/mm80843/T3.5/blob/main/docs/Benef/PBN__Benef_759.md)
-* [Isolation spaces in built environment](https://github.com/mm80843/T3.5/blob/main/docs/Benef/PBN__Benef_760.md)
-* [Open relaxation spaces in built environment](https://github.com/mm80843/T3.5/blob/main/docs/Benef/PBN__Benef_761.md)
-* [Reduced transmission risk in neighbourhood](https://github.com/mm80843/T3.5/blob/main/docs/Benef/PBN__Benef_762.md)
+## DOI of the article

+10.12691/ajcea-8-4-3

+## Year of publication

+2020